Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a pregnant Donskoy Sphinx cat is sleeping

 Have you ever wondered why some mammals have so many nipples when humans seem to get by with just two?
-You’ve probably landed here because you’ve got a cat at home and want to know how many nipples a cat has, so, let us enlighten you on the subject.
+You’ve probably landed here because you’ve got a cat at home and want to know how many nipples a cat has, so let us enlighten you on the subject.
 Cats generally have eight nipples—but not always.
-Even male cats have nipples—so it isn’t gender-specific.
+Even male cats have nipples, so it isn’t sex-specific.

 What Are Cat Nipples?

-Nipples are protrusions on the belly connected to mammary glands.
-When a cat is pregnant or lactating, these nipples fill with milk and excrete the substance once the kittens are born.
+Nipples, or teats, are protrusions on the belly connected to mammary glands.
+When a cat is pregnant or lactating, these glands produce and fill with milk.
+Nipples are the channels through which this nutritious substance is available to the kittens once they are born.

-The kitten’s suckling stimulates milk production at the teat.
+The kitten’s suckling stimulates milk release at the teat.
 So, unless the cat is pregnant or nursing, your cat should not produce any milk.
+However, hormonal imbalances and false pregnancies might result in milk production.

 a newborn kitten drinks its mother's milk